asari92/forum/README.md

-Here's the updated README file with Docker instructions:

----

 # 🌐 Web Forum Project

 Welcome to the **Web Forum Project**!
 This project aims to create an interactive web forum that enables users to communicate, share thoughts, and engage in discussions.